sitedata/checklyhq.com/site/content/blog/how-we-got-100-lighthouse-score-vuejs-app.md

 Moment.js is a great date and time handling library.
 It just ships with a full range of locale files.
 We use none in our app.
 Sadly there is no way to optionally install them and it turns out [we are not the only ones slightly annoyed by this](https://github.com/moment/moment/issues/2416).
-We got rid of the locales using built in Webpack Ignore plugin:
+We got rid of the locales using the built in Webpack Ignore plugin:

 ```javascript
   plugins: [